 When starting as a first-degree Reiki practitioner, you must have learned the importance of being in tune with yourself when practicing Reiki.

-Since being a second-degree Reiki gives you the ability to practice it on others, it’s best to know how to get yourself in the right frame of mind for effective healing.
+Since being a second-degree Reiki allows you to practice it on others, it’s best to know how to get yourself in the right frame for effective healing.
 Below are some crucial considerations to keep in mind before a group session.

 Create a Sacred Space